Introduction

-cryoDRGN-AI is an open-source software package for ab initio heterogeneous reconstruction in cryo-EM.
-This user guide is a work-in-progress.
-Please check back regularly for updates!
+CryoDRGN-AI is an open-source software package for *ab initio* heterogeneous reconstruction in cryo-EM and cryo-ET.

-cryoDRGN-AI takes a collection of picked particles with estimated CTF parameters as input and outputs an approximation of the conformational space of the biomolecular complex.
-The output takes the form of a set of low-dimensional latents (one for each picked particle) and a neural network that associates latents to 3D density maps.
+CryoDRGN-AI takes a set of particle images with estimated CTF parameters and reconstructs a distribution of 3D density maps, modeling the conformational space of the biomolecular complex.
+The output includes a set of low-dimensional *latent embeddings* (one for each particle) and a neural network that associates this latent representation to 3D density maps.

-cryoDRGN-AI needs to jointly infer the pose of each particle in the dataset while reconstructing the structural variability of the molecule.
-To do so, it fuses the flexibility of implicit neural representations with a fast and scalable pose estimation strategy.
-Poses are optimized using a hierarchical search strategy and are later refined by stochastic gradient descent.
+CryoDRGN-AI aims to jointly infer the pose of each particle in the dataset while reconstructing the structural variability of the molecule.
+It combines the flexibility of implicit neural representations with a fast and scalable pose estimation strategy.
+Poses are optimized using a hierarchical search strategy and subsequently refined through stochastic gradient descent.
 Conformations are independently optimized in an autodecoding fashion.
 The whole model (neural field + conformations + poses) is optimized by gradient descent in order to minimize the difference between reconstructed images and real observations.

 The user guide is split into 3 parts: